johnciavarella/Splunk-Tool-Overview/README.md

 ## Administration Tools
 [Splunk Install Script](https://github.com/johnciavarella/splunk_install) - Bash install splunk script for linux

+[Use same Splunk Secret between server](https://hurricanelabs.com/splunk-tutorials/update-splunk-secret-without-breaking-your-production-environment/) - The ability to use the same Secret between all of your Splunk servers so you can rsync/copy encrypted passwords between servers.
+Useful if doing DR servers with copy of conf files.

 ## Splunk Searches and Dashboards
 [Useful list of Splunk Searches](https://github.com/johnciavarella/splunk-searches) - A collection of useful Splunk searches.
 Includes REST and internal introspection searches